-The edge preparation for welding shall be in accordance with national standards or drawings approved by the Register.
+Edge preparation for parts to be welded shall be carried out in accordance with the agreed national standards or drawings approved by the Register.

 Preparation of the edges shall be effected by machining or grinding.
 The edges of parts to be assembled shall fit each other closely and shall not be out of alignment on the clad surface.